MikaelSynnes/dndChar/README.md

 # DndChar

+This project is supposed to be a responsive app for D&D character sheets, mostly so I don't have to struggle using excel for my inventory.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8, and is using Bootstrap 4 when I get around to styling.

 ## Development server